 Any new positions for Police Constable will be advertised on the LaSalle Police Service website and the Town of LaSalle website.
 The basic criteria for hiring are set out in the Police Services Act section 43(1).

 43(1) No person shall be appointed as a police officer unless he or she,

 (a) is a Canadian Citizen or a permanent resident of Canada is at least eighteen years of age, is physically and mentally able to perform the duties of the position having regard to his or her own safety and the safety of members of the public; is of good moral character and habits; and has successfully completed at least four years of secondary school education or its equivalent.
 (2) A candidate for appointment as a police officer shall provide any relevant information or material that is lawfully requested in connection with his or her application.

 How do I become a civilian employee?

-All civilian positions will be advertised in the local newspapers ie: the LaSalle Silhouette or the LaSalle Post.
+All civilian positions will be advertised on the LaSalle Police Service website and the Town of LaSalle website.
 The basic hiring criteria will be outlined as needed.

 Co-op Student Program:

 The LaSalle Police Service provides a Co-Operative Police Program through the Cooperative Education Program in partnership with the Windsor Essex County Public and Separate School Boards.
 Our Cooperative Education high-school student interns assist the Support Staff members with any duty that is reasonable ie: retrieving and distributing incoming fax transmission, photo copying, retrieving and distributing police clearances and minor data entry and filing.
 The student(s) attend classes for half the day and work in the police station for the other half.

 The program will usually run from September to April.
 Students are selected by their respective schools.
 Students are required to complete a resume and attend the LaSalle Police Service for an interview.